docker/metadata-action/README.md

 one, otherwise `false`.

-Will compare against the branch name that triggered the workflow run or the base ref or target branch for a pull request or a tag.
+Will compare against the branch name that triggered the workflow run or the base ref for a pull request.

 #### `{{date '<format>'}}`